FreeBSD: Set date time and timezone

-Q. How do I setup date and time in FreeBSD operating system at a shell prompt?
+How do I setup date and time under FreeBSD operating system using a shell prompt?

 Please note that if you are looking Linux specific date command faq, please read this FAQ.